CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-7-Exporting-ASC-information-to-a-SIEM.md

 ## Overview

-In this module, you will configure the continuous export for Log Analytics workspace, exporting security alerts, recommendations, secure score, and security findings.
+In this module, you will configure the continuous export for the Log Analytics workspace, exporting security alerts, recommendations, secure scores, and security findings.
 Moreover, you will learn how to enable the integration between Microsoft Defender for Cloud and Microsoft Sentinel.

 ### Exercise 1: Using continuous export